Cyprus Tax Stimuli for Relocating Persons and High Net-Worth Individuals

 Contributions to social insurance and other contributions

-Employees and employers must pay social insurance contributions of 8.3% and 10%, respectively, on gross employment income, up to a maximum annual income of €60,060.
-Additionally, employers must pay a 2% Social Cohesion contribution, calculated on the employees’ gross employment income.
+Employees and employers must pay social insurance contributions of 8.8% each, on gross employment income, with a maximum annual cap on insurable income of EUR 62,868, as of 1 January 2024.

 Qualifying EU nationals who take up employment in Cyprus may be granted a term of exemption from contributing to the Cyprus social insurance plan.
 Employees and employers must also contribute to the General Healthcare System (GHS) at a rate of 2.65% and 2.9% respectively of the gross salary.